 At Novella Prep, we concentrate on elevating students’ executive functioning skills through a comprehensive approach that addresses the fundamentals necessary for academic and personal success in all environments.
 These skills are the bedrock of any success in academics for students of all achievement levels.

 Achieving Student Success Through Executive Functioning

-As the core of our programs, we seek to optimize this essential component to student success and promote a student’s capacity to self-evaluate, learn, and implement key executive functioning skills.
-These include time management, planning and organization skills, proactive communication, task prioritization, problem-solving, reasoning, and analysis.
-We take a step-by-step approach to completing tasks, and work with students to organize their time, plan tasks more effectively, and encourage them to ask questions when they need clarification.
+As the core of our Skill Programs, we seek to optimize this essential component to student success by improving students’ capacities to self-evaluate, learn, and implement these key skills, including time management, planning, organization, proactive communication, task prioritization, problem-solving, reasoning, and analysis.
+We take a step-by-step approach to completing tasks and work with students to organize their time, plan tasks more effectively, and encourage them to ask questions when they need clarification.

 Our program allows students to develop healthy study habits that champion hard work, focus, and discipline, preparing them for both academics and life.
 These include:

 - Self-evaluation: Enabling students to assess their own strengths and areas for improvement.

 - Time management: Offering strategies to effectively allocate time to various tasks.

 - Organizational skills: Instilling habits of systematic planning and organization.